UBC-DSCI/dsci-100/README.md

 A more detailed description of academic integrity, including the University’s policies and procedures, may be found in the Academic Calendar at http://calendar.ubc.ca/vancouver/index.cfm?tree=3,54,111,0.

-### Code Plagiarism
+### Plagiarism
-Students must correctly cite any code that has been authored by someone else or by the student themselves for other assignments.
-Cases of code plagiarism may include, but are not limited to:
+Students must correctly cite any code or text that has been authored by someone else or by the student themselves for other assignments.
+Cases of plagiarism may include, but are not limited to:

-- the reproduction (copying and pasting) of code with none or minimal reformatting (e.g., changing the name of the variables)
+- the reproduction (copying and pasting) of code or text with none or minimal reformatting (e.g., changing the name of the variables)
 - the translation of an algorithm or a script from a language to another
-- the generation of code by automatic code-generations software
+- the generation of code by automatic code-generation software

-An “adequate acknowledgement” requires a detailed identification of the (parts of the) code reused and a full citation of the original source code that has been reused.
+An “adequate acknowledgement” requires a detailed identification of the (parts of the) code or text reused and a full citation of the original source code that has been reused.

+The above attribution policy applies only to assignments. **No code or text may be copied (with or without attribution) from any source during a quiz or exam.
+Answers must always be in your own words.
+Copying will result in a grade of 0 for the related question.**

 ## Attribution